opendocsg/slw-judgments-backfill/2015_SGHC_145/report.md

 _Companies_ – _Members_ – _Derivative action_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 113 of 2014 and Summons No 293 of 2015 was dismissed by the Court of Appeal on 25 November 2015.
-See [2016] SGCA 17.]
+See <span class="citation">[2016] SGCA 17</span>.]

 29 May 2015